Solid locally analytic representations: Geometric interpretation of locally analytic representations

 where the first map is the obvious one, the second follows from the trace map $K\to H^0(V_{h'}^{\vee}) \otimes_{\n{K}_{\sol}} V_{h'}$, and the last from the natural map $W_{h'} = H^0(V_{h'}^{\vee}) \to V_{h'}^{\vee}$.
 One concludes that

 sits in degree $0$ which proves the lemma. \end{proof}

-The reader might ask about the relation between the equivalence provided by Theorem \ref{TheoremEquivalenceLocAn1} and the classical anti-equivalence of categories \cite[Theorem 6.3]{SchTeitDist} of Schneider and Teitelbaum.
-In \cite[Proposition 4.42]{SolidLocAnRR} we have shown how one can recover this result from our previous work.
-The following result, which is a summary of many of the previous results of this section, shows how Schneider and Teitelbaum's equivalence sits inside the equivalence of Theorem \ref{TheoremEquivalenceLocAn1}, proving that our theorem can be seen as a refinement of \cite[Theorem 6.3]{SchTeitDist}.
+The reader might ask about the relation between the equivalence provided by Theorem \ref{TheoremEquivalenceLocAn1} and the classical anti-equivalence between the (abelian) category of admissible locally analytic representations and the (abelian) category of coherent $\n{D}^{la}(G, K)$-modules of Schneider and Teitelbaum (we refer the reader to \cite[Theorem 6.3]{SchTeitDist} for the details).
+In \cite[Proposition 4.42]{SolidLocAnRR} we have shown how one can recover their anti-equivalence from our previous work.
+The following proposition, which is a summary of many of the previous results of this section, shows how Schneider and Teitelbaum's anti-equivalence is an instance of the equivalence of Theorem \ref{TheoremEquivalenceLocAn1} after applying duality.

 \begin{proposition} We have a commutative diagram

 where the right vertical arrow is given by the dualizing functor of Definition \ref{DefinitionDualityFunctor}.
 Moreover, when restricted to the abelian category of coadmissible $\n{D}^{la}(G,K)$-modules, the composition $j_! \circ \bb{D} \circ j^*$ restricts to the anti-equivalence of \cite[Theorem 6.3]{SchTeitDist}. \end{proposition}